Bachelor of Music (BM)

 Note: This information applies only to classical guitar applicants.
-For studio/jazz guitar, please refer to the studio/jazz guitar requirements.
+For Studio Guitar, please refer to the Studio Guitar requirements.

 Applicants to Classical Guitar must submit a video recording to be pre-screened by the faculty.
 The results of this pre-screen will determine whether an applicant will be invited to perform a live audition on the USC campus in Los Angeles.
 Pre-screen recordings must include video.
 Audio recordings will not be accepted.

 Please note: Current Thornton Classical Guitar students applying for a graduate program are not required to submit a prescreen recording, however they must indicate on the application that they are a current Thornton student or they will not automatically be scheduled for a live audition.
 Current USC students are encouraged to contact Kit Bellamy in the Thornton Admission office with any questions or concerns regarding audition scheduling.

 The prescreen video should include the following for all degrees of application:

 - The submitted video recording must contain two pieces of contrasting character and those pieces must be from different style periods.
 Ideally, one piece should be composed before 1900 and the other should be composed after 1900.
 The video recording should be about 12 minutes long.